For Rainbow Bridge Remembrance Day, TransLash community member Yannick reflects on how pets have supported his gender journey.

 Talito was a black, shih-tzu/komondor sort of mix, who developed a few illnesses and came out of them completely blind and (almost completely) deaf.
 My aunt had given him to my grandmother after having him for a while, and decided he was a bit too much.
 Talito didn’t live a long life, but he helped me live a full one while he was here.

-Spanish is a grammatically gendered language, giving even inanimate objects masculine or feminine lettering, so my brain was always cut in half with every word I was saying; trying to remember if the words ended in o or a, trying to understand if I was supposed to be feminine, not liking that I had to speak of myself in that way when I opened my mouth, and being too young to understand the language to express that/lacking the resources and experiencing frustration.
+Spanish is a grammatically gendered language, giving even inanimate objects masculine or feminine lettering, so my brain was always cut in half with every word I was saying; trying to remember if the words ended in o or a, trying to understand if I was supposed to be feminine, not liking that I had to speak of myself in that way when I opened my mouth, and lacking the resources to express myself.

 It seemed like Talito understood my anger and confusion; I would notice him in a corner of the backyard, becoming aggressive out of fear of getting hurt, simply because he couldn’t hear or see what was going on.